ucsb/campus-cloud-docs/docs/general/identity.md

 ### GCP

-IAM bindings are managed at the project level in the GCP Console under **IAM & Admin → IAM**, or via the Cloud Team for platform-level roles.
+Role assignments are managed at the project level in the GCP Console under **IAM & Admin → IAM**, or via the Cloud Team for platform-level roles.
 Only project Owners can grant roles.
 Only `@ucsb.edu` accounts can be added — personal Gmail accounts are not permitted.